cornel-cp/rocket-realms-whitepaper/README.md

 ---

-Great!
-Let’s continue with the next sections of the whitepaper:

----

 ## **6. Crafting & Loot System**

 Loot is the heartbeat of Rocket Realms’ progression.
 During each flight, players can collect items that can be **assembled into powerful tools** or **sold to others**.